IdeaSpaceVR/IdeaSpace-360/README.md

 # IdeaSpace 360 theme
-It is part of <a href="https://github.com/IdeaSpaceVR/IdeaSpace">IdeaSpaceVR CMS</a>.
+This is a pre-installed theme and part of <a href="https://github.com/IdeaSpaceVR/IdeaSpace">IdeaSpaceVR CMS</a>.